 Part 1: Under Pressure

 Once you know what you’re looking for, it’s time to teach them a lesson.
-Learn about common entry points and how to stop pests from sneaking past your defenses to balancing.
+Learn about common entry points and how to stop pests from sneaking past your defenses.

 Part 2: The Dirty Truth